Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 Make lutein a regular in his diet.

 Lutein is abundant in a number of dog-safe foods such as curly parsley, bell peppers, lettuce, and eggs.
+A couple of teaspoons will already suffice.
+To make use of the benefits of lutein in treating canine eye ulcers, integrate foods that are rich in this antioxidant into your canine family member’s regular diet

 According to Medical News Today, saline solution is one of the simplest yet rather potent antibacterial options that you can use to get rid of contaminants.
 Besides helping remove debris and dead skin cells, this no-fuss home remedy can also do away with excess mucus, which usually gets in the picture during inflammations.

 Stir the mixture thoroughly until all of the salt crystals have dissolved.
-Let it cool completely before applying a small amount to your dog’s affected eye as irrigation.
+Let it cool completely before applying a small amount to your dog’s distressed eye as irrigation.
 You can also use an eye dropper for this application.

 Castor oil helps boost eye surface strength.

 The National Library of Medicine shares that castor oil contains ricinoleic acid, which helps facilitate “increased tear film lipid layer thickness” and stability when applied topically to the eyes.
-Studies also show that castor oil has “strong anti-microbial, anti-inflammatory, anti-nociceptive, analgesic, antioxidant, wound healing and vaso-constrictive properties.”
+Studies also show that castor oil has “strong anti-microbial, anti-inflammatory, analgesic, antioxidant, wound healing and vaso-constrictive properties.”

 Apart from being made from natural and high-quality ingredients, CORNEAL CARE also uses a gentle holistic approach to ensure your dog’s safety and well-being during administration.